gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If 'gm_dh_pub_keys' is included in the request and any of the groups that the client has been authorized to join is a pairwise-only group, then the Group Manager MUST include in the response the 'gm_dh_pub_keys' parameter defined in {{gm-dh-info}}, with the same encoding.
 Otherwise, the Group Manager MAY include the 'gm_dh_pub_keys' parameter.
 Note that the field 'id' takes as value the group name, or array of group names, for which the corresponding 'gm_dh_pub_keys' applies to.

-Note that, other than through the above parameters as defined in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}, the joining node MAY have previously retrieved this information by other means.
+Note that, other than through the above parameters as defined in {{Section 3.3 of I-D.ietf-ace-key-groupcomm}}, the joining node MAY have previously retrieved this information by other means.
 For example, information conveyed in the 'sign_info' and 'ecdh_info' parameters can be obtained by using the approach described in {{I-D.tiloca-core-oscore-discovery}}, to discover the OSCORE group and the link to the associated group-membership resource at the Group Manager (OPT2).

-Additionally, if allowed by the used transport profile of ACE, the joining node may instead provide the Access Token to the Group Manager by other means, e.g. during a secure session establishment (see Section 3.3.2 of {{I-D.ietf-ace-dtls-authorize}}).
+Additionally, if allowed by the used transport profile of ACE, the joining node may instead provide the Access Token to the Group Manager by other means, e.g. during a secure session establishment (see {{Section 3.3.2 of I-D.ietf-ace-dtls-authorize}}).

 ### 'ecdh_info' Parameter {#ecdh-info}

-The 'ecdh_info' parameter is an OPTIONAL parameter of the Token Post response message defined in Section 5.10.1. of {{I-D.ietf-ace-oauth-authz}}.
+The 'ecdh_info' parameter is an OPTIONAL parameter of the Token Post response message defined in {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}.

 This parameter is used to require and retrieve from the Group Manager information and parameters about the ECDH algorithm and about the public keys to be used in the OSCORE group to compute a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, in case the group supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.